Home

 The following checklist should help identify any reasons why patients fail to generate the expected immunopathological reaction.

-Dubious reports of MP treatment failures
+Reports of MP treatment failures

 Every so often, reports of “treatment failure” surface.
 The MP has a number of requirements, which are non-negotiable, and, if violated, can result in failure.
 For example, one cannot make progress on the MP while consuming significant levels of vitamin D or taking immunosuppressants.
 Continuing to take supplements with unknown effects can be problematic as well.